Javokhir Sidikov

-Javokhir Sidikov (born 8 December 1996) is an Uzbek football midfielder who plays for FC Nasaf in Uzbek League and the Uzbekistan national football team.
+Javokhir Sidikov (born 8 December 1996) is an Uzbek football midfielder who plays for FC Kokand 1912 in Uzbek League and the Uzbekistan national football team.
 He won AFC U-23 Championship in 2018.

 Club career

 A pupil of the Tashkent "Pakhtakor".
 He played for the youth team of this club.
 In 2016, he played two matches for the main team of Pakhtakor.

 Since 2016, he has been one of the main players of the Kokand 1912 club.

 In 2013, he played four matches for the Uzbekistan U-17 youth national team.
 In 2014-2015, he played for the Uzbekistan U-19 youth national team, in which he played six matches.
 Since 2018, he has been playing for the youth (Olympic) national team of Uzbekistan.
 In January 2018, together with the youth national team of Uzbekistan, he won the Asian Youth Championship.